lycheeverse/lychee/README.md

 - fake user agents (required for some firewalls)
 - skip non-links like anchors or relative URLs
 - exclude some websites with regular expressions
+- handle a configurable number of redirects
 - SOON: automatically retry and backoff
 - SOON: optionally ignore SSL certificate errors
-- SOON: optionally handle redirects

 ## How?